wazo-platform/wazo-doc/source/developers/provisioning/testing_new_sip_phone.rst

 That said, you'll still need a XiVO near, since we'll be doing the call testing part on it and not on a separate asterisk.

-So, for the rest of this guide, we'll suppose you are doing your tests on a *Debian squeeze* with the following configuration:
+So, for the rest of this guide, we'll suppose you are doing your tests on a *Debian Wheezy* with the following configuration:

 * Installed packages::